-Grade: 11, 12 (04161-Civics) NCAA
+Grade: 11, 12 (04161-Civics)

-LR-1321-B American Civics: Our S ystem of Economics Semester - 1/2 credit
+LR-1321-B American Civics: Our System of Economics

 In this required course students will develop an understanding of the American mixed economic system, including its structure, function and operation.
 The course addresses microeconomic decision-making in the analysis of markets, including market participants' decisions regarding production, consumption and government regulation.
 On the macroeconomic level, students will study the behavior of the national economy: its economic indicators, business cycle, participants, as well as the role of the government both domestically and internationally.